luckySpace007/Task-Manager/README.md

 - **Dynamic Sorting**: Tasks are sorted by priority, with high-priority tasks at the top.
 - **Responsive Design**: The app is designed to be user-friendly on various devices.

+##  Brief Description About sorting tasks by priority.

+- first we make a variable named priority order In which we have to take 1 object.
+- that object includes high as 1 , medium as 2 and low as 3.
+- After that simply sort that into asending order.
+- By using 2 parameters a and b.

 ## Technologies Used

 - **Next.js**: Framework for server-side rendering and building React applications.